 No party is complete without some DIY holiday gear!
 Use a plain white T-shirt and fabric paint to make hand blue or red prints or paint alternating blue and red stripes to celebrate.

-Did you know that Old Navy sells festive T-shirts every year for $5 each?
+Did you know that Old Navy sells festive T-shirts every year?
 Find out some ways to bling out your Old Navy shirts.

 7. Tie red and blue bandanas together for a festive table runner.